 Here are 15 best practices for optimizing your videos ads on Facebook this year.

-If you’re interested in video marketing, we also recommend these articles on Twitter videos, Instagram video ads, and the most common Instagram ad mistakes you’re probably making.
-Alternatively, here’s our guide to why your Facebook ads are getting denied.
+If you’re interested in video marketing, we also recommend these articles on Twitter videos, Instagram video ads, and these 7 social video formats you should try right now.
+And if your ads haven’t been getting accepted, here’s a guide on why your Facebook ads are getting denied.

 1. Grab attention early